Stefannag/javascript/README.md

 # javascript
-How to reverse a string in Javascript?
-Pretty simple!
+Here you will find simple codes for simple tasks

+# Updates

+1. Added a simple and nice script to reverse your string in Javascript.
+It's very easy to use and understand.